Oneo64/Auldworlde/Literature/Writing/Sea/_Prologue.md

 # Prologue
 In a rugged meadow that bordered a forest, there was a village.
 This village was big, yet smaller than a town.
 Houses were long, bearing warm turf roofs and a small chimney on top.
 Faint smoke flowed softly out of the chimney holes; it was only spring, and the snow had just melted, leaving behind dull grasslands and a few batches of petite white flowers.
 A river ran by the village, and a wooden bridge connected the two sides of it.
 As peaceful as it seemed, two watchtowers stood near the forest, another one near the bridge.

-Sága went from door to door, looking to get the attention of the residents.
-Before her grandfather died, her father promised to bring a company of people to the new land.
+Sága went from door to door, seeking to get the attention of the residents.
+Before her grandfather died, her father promised him to bring a company of people to the new land.

 After the local rascal rejected her advertisement, she left the small shack and moved on to a rather well-looking longhouse.
 It was surrounded by a dead hedge enclosure with a dirt path leading to the front door.
 This family's farms were located to the left, and a few cattle fenced to the right.
 She recognised this house.
 It belonged to Algord, whose sons went on an adventure to an ancient castle ruin.
 She heard the blond son came back a different man, cursed by a wraith.